neoxia/apoyo/docs/vuepress/guide/ioc/getting-started.md

 }
 ```

-- Decorators can also only be applied to classes.
+- Decorators can only be applied to classes.
 They won't work for primitives or factories.

 <br/>